-The ICA Settings Reference file provides registry settings and ICA file settings lists, allowing administrators to customize the behavior of the Citrix Workspace app.
-You can also use the ICA Settings Reference to troubleshoot an unexpected Citrix Workspace app behavior.
+The ICA Settings Reference page provides a list of registry settings and ICA file settings.
+This page allows administrators to customize the behavior of the Citrix Workspace app.
+You can also use the ICA Settings Reference page to troubleshoot an unexpected Citrix Workspace app behavior.